hashchange/jquery.scrollable/README.md

 However, if you want to get really fancy with your animations, you can merge scrolling and other animations in a custom queue of your own.
 But in most cases, you shouldn't.

 Sure enough, you can pass a custom queue name to `scrollTo()`.
 That is done in standard jQuery fashion: with the `queue` option.
 If you use it and you ever call `stopScroll()`, you need to provide the same queue name there, too.
-Call it as `$elem.stopScroll( { queue: "foo" } )`.
+Call it like this: `$elem.stopScroll( { queue: "foo" } )`.

-But in that custom queue, it is no longer possible to differentiate between scroll and non-scroll animations.
-A new invocation of `scrollTo()` stops _all_ animations in that queue, regardless of type, unless you use [the `append` option][scrolling-both-axes] (in which case nothing stops at all).
+But that flexibility comes at a price.
+In a custom queue of your own, it is no longer possible to differentiate between scroll and non-scroll animations.
+When you run `scrollTo()`, it stops _all_ animations in that queue, regardless of type, unless you use [the `append` option][scrolling-both-axes] (in which case nothing stops at all).
 And `stopScroll()` now works just the same as [jQuery's `$elem.stop( true )`][jquery-stop].

 My advice would be to stick to the standard scroll queue as a best practice – ie, simply don't specify a queue, and all will be well.
 Manage that queue implicitly with the [`append` and `merge` options][overlapping-calls] of `scrollTo()`, or perhaps call `stopScroll()` explicitly when really necessary, and leave it at that.

-If you need to link up with other, non-scroll animations, callbacks like `complete` give you the means to do so.
+If you need to link up with other, non-scroll animations, [callbacks like `complete`][jQuery-animate-options] give you the means to do so.

 ### Retrieving the maximum scrollable distance within an element